dan2105/FFAnalysis/docs/Tutorial.md

-# FastFrames tutorial: ATLAS Top Workshop 2025 CHANGE PLEASEMODIFYME
+# FastFrames tutorial: ATLAS Top Workshop 2025

 This tutorial will guide you through the setup of a `FastFrames` module to analyse the datasets previously produced in the `TopCPToolkit` tutorial.